-Best ski resorts destinations in Austria:
+Best ski destinations in Austria:

-If it’s your first ski holiday, the logistics can be intimidating.
-A great way to skip the stress is by booking a package holiday through a tour provider.
-They will ensure that you get your flights, get transfers to those hard-to-reach hotels near the mountains, and sort out your accommodation.
-Plus many tour providers will allow you to add on things like equipment rental and ski lessons to your package.
+A ski package holiday will usually cover everything you need, including your flights, transfers to the usually hard-to-reach ski resorts near the mountains and accommodation.
+In addition, many tour providers will allow you to add on things like equipment rental and ski lessons to your package.

-You’ll also need a ski jacket, snow pants, a good pair of thick, sporty gloves, and ski goggles.
-Snowboarders will also want to pack wrist guards and should try to find snow pants with a bum protector -- especially important for novices who are more likely to fall.
-If you don’t want to invest in these pricier items, you can borrow them from a friend or rent them from shops in the UK.
+You’ll also need a ski jacket, snow pants, a good pair of thick gloves and ski goggles.
+Snowboarders will also want to pack wrist guards and should try to find snow pants with a bum protector - this is especially true for complete novices who are more likely to take a few falls.
+If you don’t want to spend too much, especially on some of the pricier ski and snowboard items, try to borrow them from a friend or rent them from shops in the UK.